andysardjan/pyandy/README.md

 Extracting hessian, normal modes and polarizability derivatives from .hess file For calculating the raman polarizability tensor (when i figure out how)

+Additionally serves to save some handy scripts i have inluding: compress.py (which compresses the HUGE qchem output files with SF-TD-DFT optimization) SMILES to orca calculation scripts (to add)

 Orca version 5.0.3